True at First Light: Background

-On January 21 Hemingway chartered a sightseeing flight of the Congo Basin as a late Christmas present to Mary; two days later, on their way to photograph Murchison Falls from the air, the plane hit an abandoned utility pole and crashed, with the passengers sustaining minor injuries.
-That night they camped in the bush waiting for a response to their distress call.
+On January 21, Hemingway chartered a sightseeing flight of the Congo Basin as a late Christmas present to Mary; two days later, on their way to photograph Murchison Falls from the air, the plane hit an abandoned utility pole and crashed, with the passengers sustaining minor injuries.
+That night, they camped in the bush waiting for a response to their distress call.
 The crash site was seen by a passing airliner that reported no survivors, and the news of Hemingway's death was telegraphed around the world.
-The next day they were found and picked up by a bush pilot, but his de Havilland caught fire during take-off, crashed and exploded, which left Hemingway with a concussion, scalp wound, double-vision, intermittent hearing in his left ear, a crushed vertebra, ruptured liver, spleen and kidney, and burns.
+The next day, they were found and picked up by a bush pilot, but his de Havilland caught fire during take-off, crashed and exploded, which left Hemingway with a concussion, scalp wound, double-vision, intermittent hearing in his left ear, a crushed vertebra, ruptured liver, spleen and kidney, and burns.
 The explosion burned their passports, "thirty rolls of exposed film, three pairs of Ernest's bifocals, all of their money, and their $15,000 letter of credit."
-The group traveled to Entebbe by road, where journalists from around the world had gathered to report his death.
-On January 26 Hemingway briefed and joked with the reporters, and spent the next few weeks in Nairobi recuperating and reading his obituaries.
-During his recuperation Hemingway immediately prepared the piece for Look.
+The group traveled to Entebbe in Uganda by road, where journalists from around the world had gathered to report his death.
+On January 26, Hemingway briefed and joked with the reporters, and spent the next few weeks in Nairobi recuperating and reading his obituaries.
+During his recuperation, Hemingway immediately prepared the piece for Look.
 The magazine paid him an additional $20,000 for an exclusive about the plane crashes.
-Biographer Michael Reynolds writes that the piece, "ran for twenty magazine pages spread out over two issues", with the first issue bearing a publication date of 26 January.
+Biographer Michael Reynolds wrote that the piece "ran for twenty magazine pages spread out over two issues", with the first issue bearing a publication date of 26 January.